 by Jörg Hillebrand and Bernd Schneider

-A model of the Talarian observation craft, designed by Rick Sternbach, was built from scratch to appear in TNG: "Suddenly Human".
+A miniature of the Talarian observation craft, designed by Rick Sternbach, was built from scratch to appear in TNG: "Suddenly Human".
 The ship model was then substantially modified to represent the Tamarian Warship in TNG: "Darmok".
-After that the miniature could be seen on four more occasions.
+After that, the miniature could be seen on four more occasions.
 These are the appearances in chronological order:

 1. Talarian observation craft (TNG: "Suddenly Human")

 3. Klaestron ship (DS9: "Dax")